 Here is what my income looks like right now.
 (You know I get turned on by a good Excel pie chart.)

 Having income outside of my 9-5 pay also makes it easier for me to save, since I don't factor that money into my monthly budget.
 I made money from my freelancing, renting a room in my house, selling old furniture/things I didn't want on ebay, and my regular job.

 Ideally, I'd like my freelance income to be a bigger portion of this (UPDATE: It did!), and add blogging/affiliate advertising revenue back into the mix.
 I'm not going to worry about it though, unless the pie chart starts looking like this.

 See how #1 is preferable?
 So, for all of you income diversification newbies out there, don't get bogged down in the numbers.
 Just try to visualize making your pie chart a little bit healthier.
 See how many different slices you can carve out.

-How to Increase Your Income in Three Steps
+How to Increase Your Own Income in Three Steps

 Back in February, when I was unexpectedly laid off from my job, I found another one with relative ease.
-Two weeks, I think was the total time I was unemployed.
+Total time unemployed?
+Two weeks.
 Still, even though I wasn't planning on losing my job, it ended up being a blessing in disguise, as I was able to negotiate a large increase in salary.

-I knew that when you change jobs is the best chance you have of increasing your monthly take home pay, so I stuck to my guns and negotiated for exactly what I wanted.
+Changing jobs is the best chance you have of increasing your monthly take-home pay (especially for women), so I stuck to my guns and negotiated for exactly what I wanted.
 Thankfully it worked out, and I am now surrounded by amazing new co-workers and friends.
 But this is something to keep in mind in case you, yourself are looking to increase your income: you either need to get a raise, or get a better paying job, as this is the largest chunk percentage of my overall income increase came from.